-The park would designate 93 recreation areas along the 134-mile river corridor (appendix E).
-Four recreation areas would be removed-the Summer's Bluff Primitive Area and Lower Flying W Primitive Area in the Upper Current; Panther Spring Primitive Area and the Cedar Spring Backcountry Area in the Lower Current The primary reason for removal of these areas would be removal of the NPS-administered roads that provided access.
+The park would designate 94 recreation areas along the 134-mile river corridor (appendix E).
+Three recreation areas would be removed-the Summer's Bluff Primitive Area and Lower Flying W Primitive Area in the Upper Current; Panther Spring Primitive Area in the Lower Current.
+The primary reason for removal of these areas would be removal of the NPS-administered roads that provided access.
 River access would be allowed only at designated access points.
 Potential future updates to a river use management plan may necessitate that the number of recreation areas along the river be changed.